It has long been proved and tested that effects pedals bring a huge difference to our solos and performances. These pedals are like a gift from above.

 If you’re on a hunt for the best wah pedals, below are our seven best.

 Combining the abilities of the people behind Cry Baby and Custom Audio Electronics comes the MC404 CAE Wah.
 This background alone says a lot about the pedal, so you’re sure to get only the best quality components.
 With its dual Fasel inductors with two distinct voices, the sonic properties of the MC404 are being taken care of.

 The MC404 features a built-in MXR MC401 boost/line driver and bright LEDs to tell you the operation status.
 It also features top-notch CTS potentiometer and true bypass circuitry.
 One thing that’s notable about this wah pedal is that the emphasis on the high, mid, and low frequencies are excellent on this one.

 - Has dual conductors for better tonal diversity

 - Comes with an AC adapter and 9-volt battery

 - Not the perfect pedal for beginners

 Known to have robust construction, the Xotic Effects will last a long time, even after heavy use and abuse.
-It also offers minimal footprint, so expect that this will never be a trouble on your pedalboard.
-The adjustability and flexibility of the Xotic Effects makes this a versatile one.
+It also offers a minimal footprint, so expect that this will never be trouble on your pedalboard.
+The adjustability and flexibility of the Xotic Effects make this a versatile one.

 - Highly tweakable and has numerous tonal variations